bcyphers/cpra/md/cpra.md

 *C. Implementation of the Law*

-*1. The rights of consumers and the responsibilities of businesses should be Implemented with the goal of strengthening consumer privacy, while giving attention to the impact on business and innovation.
+*1. The rights of consumers and the responsibilities of businesses should be implemented with the goal of strengthening consumer privacy, while giving attention to the impact on business and innovation.
 Consumer privacy and the development of beneficial new products and services are not necessarily incompatible goals.
 Strong consumer privacy